durgareddysmiley/customer_churn_prediction/docs/01_business_problem.md

 # Business Problem Statement

 ## 1. Business Context

-The e-commerce industry is highly competitive, with multiple platforms offering similar products and prices.
-Customers can easily switch between platforms, which makes customer retention a critical challenge.

-Customer retention is very important because acquiring a new customer costs 5 to 25 times more than retaining an existing one.
-Loyal customers also tend to purchase more frequently and generate higher lifetime value.

-RetailCo Analytics is currently facing difficulty in identifying customers who are likely to stop purchasing and lacks insights into customer purchasing behavior.

----
+In the highly competitive e-commerce landscape, customer acquisition costs are rising, often costing 5-25 times more than retaining existing customers.
+"RetailCo Analytics" faces the challenge of identifying customers at risk of leaving (churning) to proactively engage them.
+By understanding customer behavior and purchase patterns, the company aims to optimize marketing spend and increase customer lifetime value (CLV).

 ## 2. Problem Definition

-Customer churn is defined as:

-**A customer who has not made a purchase in the last 90 days (3 months).**

-The business problem is to predict customer churn in advance so that proactive retention strategies can be applied before customers are lost.

----
+We define **Customer Churn** using a temporal split approach:
+- **Target Definition**: A customer is considered churned if they do not make any purchase in the **observation period (next 3 months)** after the training period.
+- **Goal**: Predict the probability of a customer churning in the next 3 months based on their historical transaction data.

 ## 3. Stakeholders

-- **Marketing Team**
-  Needs customer segments and churn predictions to run targeted retention campaigns.

-- **Sales Team**
-  Needs churn probability scores to prioritize high-risk customers.

-- **Product Team**
-  Needs insights into purchasing patterns and product preferences.

-- **Executive Team**
-  Needs churn metrics and ROI projections to guide strategic decisions.

----
+- **Marketing Team**: Needs to identify at-risk customers to target with retention campaigns and personalized offers.
+- **Sales Team**: Needs insights into high-value customers who might be churning to intervene personally.
+- **Product Team**: Can use insights to improve product offerings or user experience.
+- **Executive Team**: Interested in the overall ROI of the retention strategy and projected revenue impact.

 ## 4. Business Impact

-By accurately predicting customer churn, RetailCo Analytics expects:

-- A **15–20% reduction in customer churn rate**
+- **Primary Goal**: Reduce customer churn rate by 15-20% through targeted interventions.
-- Increase in overall revenue through improved customer retention
-- Cost savings by avoiding unnecessary marketing spend
-- Better personalization of marketing campaigns

----
+- **Revenue Impact**: Retaining high-value customers significantly boosts monthly revenue.
+- **Cost Savings**: More efficient allocation of marketing budget by focusing on customers most likely to be saved/churn.

 ## 5. Success Metrics
 ### Primary Metric
-- **ROC-AUC Score > 0.78**
+- **ROC-AUC Score > 0.75**: Ensures the model minimizes false positives and false negatives effectively across different thresholds.

 ### Secondary Metrics
-- **Precision > 0.75** (to minimize false positives)
+- **Precision > 0.70**: critical to minimize the cost of sending retention offers to customers who were not actually going to churn (False Positives).
-- **Recall > 0.70** (to correctly identify actual churners)
+- **Recall > 0.65**: Critical to capture as many actual churners as possible (preventing False Negatives).
-- **F1-Score > 0.72**

-These metrics ensure the model aligns with business goals by balancing accuracy and practical usability.
+- **F1-Score**: A balance between Precision and Recall.